-- for club benchmarking, in accordance with Article 2; - if applicable, to pre-populate some elements of the Financial Information package (profit and loss account, balance sheet and cash flow schedules) for those licensees subject to club monitoring in the following licence season.
+- for club benchmarking, in accordance with Article 2; - if applicable, to prepopulate some elements of the financial information package (profit and loss account, balance sheet and cash flow schedules) for those licensees subject to club monitoring in the following licence season.

 4.1.3.
-Reporting periods and monitoring periods
+Reporting and monitoring periods

-A monitoring period covers three consecutive reporting periods on which a licensee is assessed for the purpose of the break-even requirement.
+A monitoring period is three consecutive reporting periods in which a licensee is assessed for the purpose of the break-even requirement.

-The current monitoring period comprising:
+The current monitoring period comprises:

-- T, being the reporting period ending in the same calendar year that the UEFA club competitions commence; - T-1, being the reporting period ending in the calendar year before commencement of the UEFA club competitions; and - T-2, being the reporting period preceding T-1.
+- T, which is the reporting period that ends in the same calendar year that the UEFA club competitions start; - T-1, which is the reporting period that ends in the calendar year before the UEFA club competitions start; and - T-2, which is the reporting period before T-1.

-In addition, for a licensee in breach of the indicators in Article 62(3) v) and/or vi), the projected monitoring period covering:
+In addition, for a licensee in breach of the indicators in Article 62(3) v) and/or vi), there is a projected monitoring period that comprises:

-- T+1, being the 12 month period commencing immediately after the statutory closing date of the reporting period T; - T, being the reporting period ending in the same calendar year that the UEFA club competitions commence; and - T-1, being the reporting period ending in the calendar year before commencement of the UEFA club competitions.
+- T+1, which is the 12-month period that starts immediately after the statutory closing date of reporting period T; - T, which is the reporting period that ends in the same calendar year that the UEFA club competitions start; - T-1, which is the reporting period that ends in the calendar year the UEFA club competitions start.

 4.1.4.
-Timing of submission of the financial information package for club monitoring
+Timing of submission of the financial information package

-For the purpose of the break-even requirement, a licensee must submit financial information for a reporting period ending in each calendar year, regardless of their actual statutory closing date.
+For the break-even requirement, a licensee must submit financial information for a reporting period ending in each relevant calendar year, regardless of their actual statutory closing date.